lprakashv/notes/leetcode-problems/dynamic-programming.markdown

 }
 ```

-## Q: Sum or 2 non-overlapping subarray each having sum = target
+## Sum or 2 non-overlapping subarray each having sum = target

 > 2 pass + map